youshen-lim/TalentSol---Applicant-Tracking-System-Application/README.md

 # TalentSol - AI-Powered Applicant Tracking System

 TalentSol is a comprehensive, modern applicant tracking system featuring AI-powered candidate prioritization, unified data architecture, mobile-first responsive design, and professional UI/UX.
-Built with React, TypeScript, Node.js, and PostgreSQL, it provides a complete recruitment management solution with enterprise-grade features.
+Built with React, TypeScript, Node.js, and PostgreSQL, it provides a complete recruitment management solution with enterprise-grade features and **transparent ML-powered candidate screening**.

 ## About This Project